The Ultimate Moving Checklist for Families

 Open a New Bank Account

 With so many bills being paid online these days, getting all your financial transactions transferred to a new location can be quite a task.
-Doing this ahead of time can prevent things from slipping through the cracks in the heat of the move.
+Doing this ahead of time can prevent things from slipping through the cracks.

 Plus, if you are signing up for direct paycheck deposit at your new job, you’ll need a check from your new account to get it set up.